sasfog/Open-PupilEXT/Misc/Executable_arguments.md

 `-setSoftwareTriggeringFramerateLimit "<value>"` - Set software triggering framerate limit, any >=1 positive integer number is accepted

 `-setExposureTimeMicrosec "<value>"` - Set exposure in microseconds, any positive floating point number is accepted

+`-setBinning "<value>"` - Set binning, any integer number of 1,2,4 accepted, and will be set according to camera capabilities

 `-setGain "<value>"` - Set gain, any floating point number is accepted, minimum `0.0`